-Kratom: the creation of a threat
+Kratom: the creation of a threat A policy commentary on the WHO pre-review of kratom

 A pre-review of kratom (Mitragyna speciosa), a tree native to Southeast Asia, and its two principal psychoactive alkaloids (mitragynine, 7-hydroxymitragynine), is on the agenda of the 44th WHO Expert Committee on Drug Dependence (ECDD) for their 11-15 October 2021 meeting.
 Kratom and its compounds have not previously been reviewed by WHO and are not currently under international control, but a number of Southeast Asian and European countries as well as Australia have varying levels of national controls in place.
 How did kratom get on the ECDD agenda?
 And what are the chances that this process will ultimately lead to kratom being put under international control?